deeppavlov/tdl/README.md

 This numbers are not final and can change slightly.

-The deadline for all assignments are computed as follows: "the day, when the assignments appear at this page, 23:59 Moscow time" + 3 weeks. **All deadlines are strict.**
+The deadlines for all assignments are computed as follows: "the day, when the assignments appear at this page, 23:59 Moscow time" + 3 weeks. **All deadlines are strict.**

 All homework assignments will appear not more often than once a week.